lucatironi/lucatironi.github.io/_posts/2012-10-16-ruby_rails_android_app_authentication_devise_tutorial_part_two.md

 You can choose the default dark one or <code>Theme.Sherlock.Light</code> and <code>Theme.Sherlock.Light.DarkActionBar</code>.
 For more information, check out the official documentation at [actionbarsherlock.com/theming](http://actionbarsherlock.com/theming.html)

 # Conclusion
 That's all!
 It was a wild ride, spanning a lot of topics and languages.
-I hope you enjoyed and if you have anything to ask or critics to raise, let me know.
+I hope you enjoyed and if you have anything to ask or critics to make, let me know at [luca.tironi@gmail.com](mailto:luca.tironi@gmail.com).

-I hope the information provided with this tutorial could be the basis for wonderful applications.
-I tried to write it as the tutorial I wished I had had when I started addressing these topics in my apps coding.
+I hope the information provided with this tutorial could be the basis for your wonderful applications.
+I tried to write it as the tutorial I wished I had when I started addressing these topics in coding my apps.

 I wish it could helpful to you now.

 Bye,

 Luca